Distributed Online Feedback Optimization for Real-time Distribution System Voltage Regulation: Case study

 In the numerical simulation, we study a 100\% penetration scenario of photovoltaics (PVs) in a 96-bus system, i.e. we assume every node has a PV installation.
 The test system is adopted from Simbench \cite{Meinecke2020} and is shown in Fig. \ref{fig:grid}, which is expected to experience overvoltage issues.
 The network topology and impedance data are the same as those in the original dataset.
 For each bus, a PV installation with a randomly generated DC capacity from 3-10 kW is assumed.
 The PV inverters are assumed to be oversized by 20\% to provide sufficient reactive power.
 For the dynamic case study, generation and load data with a 6-second resolution are used.
 The PV profiles are linearly interpolated using the \mbox{\textit{HelioClim-3}} dataset \cite{helioclim} with a 1-minute resolution.
 Base load profiles are obtained by aggregating 1-second resolution data from the \textit{ECO} dataset \cite{beckel2014nilm}.
 AC power flow problems are solved with a high-performance library \textit{PowerGridModel} \cite{Xiang2023}.

 The reactive power cost matrix $\mathbf{C}$ is chosen as the identity matrix.
 The lower and upper voltage limits are 0.95 and 1.05 pu, respectively.
 The unit for power is kW/kVar.
-The step sizes are chosen with a trial-and-error strategy \cite{Qu2020} as $\alpha^d=10^6$, $\alpha=5\times10^{-4}$, and $\alpha^u=10^2$.
-The exploration parameter $\epsilon$ is chosen as $10^{-5}$, resulting in a maximum DER reactive power limit violation of 0.6\%.
-The primal and dual regularization is used to establish the theoretical convergence result.
-The impact of some small regularization parameters on numerical results is negligible.
-In the simulation, we set them as $10^{-4}$.
-For each generation and load data point, an OFO iteration is run which yields tentative reactive power setpoints, followed by one exploration step and 4 inner feedback iterations of (\ref{proposed}), i.e. we assume that every setpoint in Algorithm \ref{alg:nofo} is implemented for 1 second.
+For the inner loop, $\alpha^u$ is chosen as $0.99 \cdot 2/\lambda_{max}(\mathbf{X})$.
+For the outer loop, the step sizes are chosen with a trial-and-error strategy \cite{Qu2020} as $\alpha^d=10^6$ and $\alpha=3\times10^{-4}$.
+Following the guideline in \textit{Remark} \ref{re:reg}, the regularization parameters $r_p$ and $r_d$ are set to $10^{-4}$.
+The algorithm performs well with such small regularization, likely due to the strongly convex objective function in (\ref{opt}).
+For each generation and load data point, 3 OFO iterations are run which yields tentative reactive power setpoints, followed by 10 inner iterations, i.e. we assume that each inner iteration takes 200 milliseconds.
+It is crucial that the system responds faster than the DER setpoint update rate.
+In our application, setpoints are updated on a (sub-)second timescale, and the system is assumed to react even more quickly.
+Similarly, \cite{multiarea,DallAnese2018,Bernstein2019} consider DER update time of 0.1, 0.33, and 1 second, respectively.
+Another relevant example is droop control, where voltage measurements and setpoint updates occur in real time, typically within the subsecond range \cite{Baker2017}.
 Finally, the nested algorithm requires only basic arithmetic operations and is computationally very efficient.
-For a series implementation of a 4-hour simulation, i.e. in total 14400 iterations, it takes 8.1 seconds, averaging 0.56 milliseconds per iteration.
+For a series implementation of a 4-hour simulation, i.e. in total 7200 iterations, it takes 6.7 seconds, averaging 0.93 milliseconds per iteration.